Whether you have recently deployed a new intranet, or you’ve had one for a long time, you probably already know the cliche that content is king.

 How would you communicate an important system announcement to your employees?
 What if your email servers went down?
 While you might not be anticipating an emergency, do you know how you would reach every single employee if a disaster-impacted your communication systems?
 By using their intranet to relay system announcements, BOK Financial kept employees updated throughout two different storms that impacted their facilities and technology.

 Your intranet should be the place employees turn to for up-to-date, accurate, and relevant information.
-Moving these content types to the intranet will give your staff additional reasons to visit, thereby increasing adoption and engagement long into the future.
+These 12 things to move to your intranet will give your staff additional reasons to visit, thereby increasing adoption and engagement long into the future.
 These are only a dozen of the many different processes that can be moved to your intranet.
 We encourage you to integrate as much as possible to make your site the heart of your organization.

 Have questions?
 Get in touch!
 We're always happy to hear from you.